Elmar Brok: United Nations reform

 Brok is a supporter of the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organisation which advocates for democratic reformation of the United Nations, "to allow for greater public participation in the activities of the UN."

 Controversies

 Lobbying activities

 Between 2004 and May 2011, Brok was Senior Vice President for Media Development at Bertelsmann.
 According to information broadcast by German media his activities as lobbyist of Bertelsmann were also scrutinized by the EU Commission.
 According to journalist Lutz Mükke (2005) Brok used his influence to ban Hajo Friedrich, who published a critical article concerning Brok's muddy activities, from the political ressort of the Frankfurter Allgemeine Zeitung.
 In an interview with the German newspaper Die Tageszeitung, Brok reflected his activities and stated that for him politics was not profession, but hobby.
 Accordingly, critics of Brok call him a "hobbyist".

 In 2011, members of the European Parliament Committee on Legal Affairs voted unanimously against a request by German prosecutors to lift Brok's immunity in a tax blunder.
 Italian MEP Francesco Speroni had been tasked to write the parliament's view on the matter.
-Brok has recently declared that he receives between 5.001 and 10.000 EUR per month as a "consultant for a company" but, unlike several of his MEP party colleagues, remains opaque about the company he works for.